SuccessYilia/HCM2SR/README.md

 ## Modules
 - **Hybrid Contrastive Learning**: Efficiently captures shared and unique characteristics across different scenarios.
 The self-supervised signals alleviate data sparsity by utilizing self-supervised learning techniques.
+Considering that different scenarios contribute differently to each other’s representation capability, a scenario-aware multi-gate network is further de- signed to explicitly evaluate the significance of knowledge from other scenarios to the representations in the current scenario.
 - **Adaptive Knowledge Transfer**: Facilitates the transfer of knowledge across various stages to tackle sparsity issues in long-path conversions.